 Fine and dandy.

-Young people learning things about George W. Bush they didn't know, and it's in stark contrast to what they thought they knew.
+Anyway, all of this stuff is combining young people learning things about George W. Bush they didn't know, and it's in stark contrast to what they thought they knew.

-It can't help our overall Efforts.
+It can't help our overall efforts.

 And the comments, people who've read the online version of Vanity Fair story, the comments are very positive about Bush, which is also disconcerting to the left.

-And they're posting things like, No, you idiots, George W. Bush should not be your new hipster icon.
+And they're posting things like, no, you idiots, George W. Bush should not be your new hipster icon.

-Now, what's what admittedly this is somewhat interesting.
+Now, admittedly, this is somewhat interesting.

 Because you know as well as I know that throughout the Bush presidency, during all of this character assassination, which is what it was, I mean, it was filled with lies and distortion and outright false insults.

-There was a movie in Canada actually made about the assassination of Bush, in which Bush was assassinated.
+There was a movie in Canada actually made about the assassination of Bush in which Bush was assassinated.

 That movie was not criticized at all.

-It was again heralded as cinematic art that should be studied, with no comment on the propriety of it.
+It was again heralded as cinematic art that should be studied with no comment on the propriety of it.

 Now, you let somebody do a book or movie on how to assassinate a Democrat president, and you've got an absolute earthquake, and whoever wrote the book is going to be destroyed.